wuyilingwei/Online-Updater/README.md

  - dir is an optional parameter used to indicate that the local path is different from the server.
 Otherwise, path will be used as the actual local path.
  - action is an optional parameter used to specify other actions (such as deletion).
 The default value is download.
+ - version is a required parameter, which represents which version of this file this is.
+If the version is larger than the previous one, the file will be updated, otherwise it will be ignored.
  - The default path is the same as the updater path, but the keywords !document_dir!, !desktop_dir! and !download_dir! can be used to access the current user's Documents, Desktop and Downloads folders
  - The command in extra is also an optional parameter, which is used to open the file here after completion.